Table of Contents

 Sri Lanka is a tropical holiday destination known to the world for many millennia, the island was earlier known to the world under name of “CEYLON” today it is called Sri Lanka.
 Sri Lanka is a multi-faceted holiday destination with cultural attractions, historical monuments, wildlife reserves, primaeval rainforests and beaches.

 Some travellers erroneously think that Sri Lanka is a small country and has very little to offer other than beaches and saltwater activities.
 But you are wrong because Sri Lanka has a large extent of forest cover, mountains and some of the rainforests in Sri Lanka dating back Gondwanaland era.

-Most wildlife reserves have a large stock of animals and suitable for wildlife explorations tours, mountains and forests provide suitable grounds for trekking, hiking, mountain climbing and for many other adrenaline-pumping sports.
+Most wildlife reserves have a large stock of animals and suitable for wildlife explorations tours such as 5 days Sri Lanka wildlife tour, mountains and forests provide suitable grounds for trekking, hiking, mountain climbing and for many other adrenaline-pumping sports.
 In this article “Hiking in Sri Lanka”, we are talking about some of the best hiking places in Sri Lanka.